 Client : City of Rockingham

-As a result of the closure of the youth drop-in centre 12 months ago, the City of Rockingham identified a need for a new youth centre that provides services for young people.
+As a result of the closure of the youth drop-in centre in 2017, the City of Rockingham identified a need for a new youth centre that provides a diverse range of services for young people.

-The new entry court will act as a foyer, presenting a welcoming space for visitors and will allow for counseling spaces, toilets and first floor level to be accessed independently of the main activity space out of hours.
-A secondary point of entry will remain to the rear of the building, through the new external active space.
+The new entry court acts as a foyer, presenting a welcoming space for visitors and allowing counselling spaces, toilets and the first-floor level to be accessed independently of the main activity space out of hours.
+A secondary point of entry is at the rear of the building through external active space.

-- Entry Court – A formal ‘street’ entry into a 2 storey volume, with landscaping/greenery, paving, casual seating chairs, and tables.
-Space can be used for some small group or one on one activities of a passive nature.
+- Entry Court – A formal ‘street’ entry into a 2 storey volume, with landscaping/greenery, paving, casual seating chairs and tables.
+Space can be used for some small group or one on one passive activities.

 - Active Space – at the rear of the facility, it has a kitchen at the heart and can be suitably zoned for a range of activities, linking to external spaces and workshops when required.

-- Outdoor Active Space – lets natural light into the flexible active space and connects through to workshop.
-This is an informal entry for ‘walkin’s and also can be used for out of hours access, separated/locked off from the remainder of the ground floor and first floor.
+- Outdoor Active Space – lets natural light into the flexible active space and connects to the rear workshop.
+This is an informal entry for ‘walk-in’s and can also be used for out of hours access, separated/locked off from the remainder of ground and first floors.

 - Offices – Service provider workstations located within the ground floor reception area, with all Youth Workers and City staff workstations located on the first floor with hot desks for additional space for other service providers.
 Glazing to the ground floor void allows for visual connection and security between levels.

-- Group and Multi-purpose activity rooms are clustered at the rear to be independently accessed from main street entry (lift and stair) or from ground floor rear stairs.
+- Group and Multi-purpose activity rooms are clustered at the rear to be independently accessed from the main street entry (lift and stair) or from the ground floor rear stair.
 A shared common area/breakout space with kitchenette facilities links these spaces for added flexibility/amenity.
 Glazed frontages provide borrowed light to the breakout space, with custom-designed glazing film maintaining privacy.